blytkerchan/blytkerchan.github.io/_posts/2011-09-29-harper-government-reintroduces-toughened-online-copyright-law.markdown

 ---
 author: rlc
+categories:
+- Politics
+- Legislation
+- Copyright
+- News
 comments: true
 date: 2011-09-29 22:37:45+00:00
 layout: post
-title: Harper government reintroduces toughened online copyright law
-wordpress_id: 1692
-categories:
-  - Opinions
 tags:
 - copyright
 - in the news
 - politics
+title: Harper government reintroduces toughened online copyright law
+wordpress_id: 1692
 ---

 In the Vancouver Sun: bill C-32 from last session has been re-introduced (probably with some modification -- I haven't had a chance to read the bill yet) and is far more likely to pass, now that there's a conservative majority in Parliament.